Sweden's Elekta sues U.S. Varian over alleged patent infringement

 Elekta also said it believed Varian had infringed several patents for its linear accelerator imaging system, which produces images of a tumor prior to treatment.

-“That is why we filed a lawsuit yesterday,” said Johan Andersson, Elekta head of investor relations, adding the company could provide no further details on the process.
+“That is why we filed a lawsuit yesterday,” Elekta head of investor relations Johan Andersson said, adding the company could provide no further details on the process.

-Varian spokeswoman Meryl Ginsberg declined to comment on the suit on Tuesday.

-The suit had been filed in the U.S. District Court for the Eastern District of Michigan, the company said.
+The suit had been filed in the United States District Court for the Eastern District of Michigan, the company said.

-Elekta, which in May fired its chief executive after results fell significantly short of forecasts, said last week it was aiming at 450 million Swedish crowns ($55 million) in cost savings in the coming two years. ($1 = 8.1713 Swedish crowns)
+Elekta, which in May fired its chief executive after results fell significantly short of forecasts, said last week it was aiming at 450 million Swedish crowns ($55 mln) in cost savings in the coming two years.